Michael9046/Michael9046.github.io/index.md

 <p>
   The project presented in this portfolio demonstrates my ability to solve complex problems and implement additional features within an existing application.
-Taking an existing project and enhancing it through critical thinking and using outside resources like Android's development page and community resources.
-Each enhancement of my original project
+By taking an existing project of mine and enhancing it through critical thinking and using outside resources like Android's development page and community resources.
+Each enhancement is showcasing my abilities in Software design and engineering, working with algorithms and data structures, and managing databases.
 </p>

 <p>